 - A synopsis of work to be done in Mainz along with possible time and work schedules

-Additionally you need a potential second referee, who will be contacted directly by the IEG (see application form under 13b).
-We recommend that you inform the potnetial second referee about your application and a potential letter of reference in advance.
+Additionally, you will need a potential second referee, who will be contacted directly by the IEG (see application form under 14b).
+We recommend that you inform the potential second referee about your application and a potential letter of reference in advance.

-Specialist evaluations should contain information on the question, method, results and representation of your research project, and they should also give an evaluation with regard to the current state of research on the topic.
+Letters of reference should contain information on the question, method, results, and representation of your research project.
+Additionally, they should also give an evaluation regarding the recent state of research on the topic.

-The research scholarships of the IEG are jointly funded by the federal and state governments.
-The research scholarships are exclusively for the purpose of conducting the research project described in the application at the IEG.
-Thus, no other form of employment or funding can be pursued or availed of during the duration of the scholarship.
+The IEG Fellowships are jointly funded by the federal and state government.
+The fellowships are used exclusively for the purpose of conducting the research project described in the application at the IEG.
+Thus, no other form of employment or funding can be pursued or availed of for the duration of the fellowship.

-IEG doctoral scholarships have a monthly value of € 1,200.
+IEG Fellowship for doctoral students have a monthly value of € 1,350.

 2. Family allowance

-Scholarship holders residing outside Germany whose partners accompany them to Mainz and do not have income of more than 450 euros per month may receive a family allowance.
+Fellowship holders whose partners accompany them to Mainz and do not have an income of more than 450 euros per month may receive a family allowance.
 Please indicate in your application whether your partner accompanies you to Mainz.